NicolaLovo/GoogleCloudNotes/ch8-kubernetes-engine-containers/ch8.3-cluster-management.md

 - all new node pools run the latest version of kubernetes
   - existing node pools can be manually/automatically upgraded

+_Node Auto-repair_: automatically repairs nodes that are unhealthy or experience degraded performance.
+_Node Auto-upgrade_: automatically upgrades nodes to the latest version of kubernetes.

 ## Cluster types

 ### Zonal vs Regional